 All things considered, I got pretty far before dropping the bike.
 I was turning into their driveway.

-My first thought: This will be expensive.
+My second thought: This will be expensive.

 My third thought: How am I going to pick this thing up?